CTZxVULKAN/dots/firefox/README.md

 network.predictor.enable-prefetch = false
 network.prefetch-next = false
 ```
 > * Enabling `network.predictor.enabled` & `network.prefetch-next` may slow down loading of websites but will prevent other websites from gathering small infromation about you.
+The performance difference is minimal.

 * Disable disk caching